Western Carolina Community Action Agency.

 Children, seniors, and those that are sick can look into the Nutritional Supplement Program.
 It provides liquid nutritional supplements to low-income persons with compromised nutrition due to health problems.
 Subsidies and financial aid may also be available for low-income individuals over 60 years of age provided that they have a certificate from their physician to certify their qualifying health condition.
 A very limited number of subsidies are available for those under 60, and they are not the focus.

 Apple Country Transportation provides consolidated transportation services (in other words a ride) for Human Service agencies and charities in Henderson County.
 They also run the Elderly and Disabled Transportation Assistance Program (EDTAP).
+It is for local doctor and/or medical appointments or other critical trips.
 The program also helps eligible elderly and disabled citizens with their medical and grocery shopping.
+All rides are in Henderson County only.
+Or find other forms of free disability transportation programs to apply at.

 The non-profits Self Sufficiency program helps individuals and families on their path from crisis to long term stability by working together to meeting basic needs.
 Case managers from the organization are assigned to clients and offer support.
 This includes finding employment, reducing debts, locating affordable rental housing, healthcare, child care, maintaining a budget and finding ways to increase a household income.